-The 3 1/2" floppy disk format was the last mass-produced format, replacing 5 1/4" floppies by the mid-1990s.
+The 3.5-inch format was the last mass-produced floppy disk format, replacing 5.25-inch floppies by the mid-1990s.
 It was more durable than previous floppy formats since the packaging was rigid plastic with a sliding metal shutter.
 It was eventually made obsolete by CDs and flash drives.

 Storage on the cheap: Floppy Disks

 Magnetic hard disks transformed data storage, but were initially large and expensive.
 That was fine for mainframes, but personal computers needed something else.
 And the alternative already existed: the floppy disk.

 In the 1970s and 1980s, floppy disks were the primary storage device for word processors and personal computers, and became the standard way to distribute software.